wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.8.2 =
+*released 03/16/15*

+* Increased minimum required WordPress version to 3.8 and added a minimum required PHP version of 5.3.
+It's extremely important that users stay up to date with the most recent version of WordPress (currently 4.1.1) and a reasonably up-to-date version of PHP for security, functionality, and website performance.
+* Fixed XHTML validation error in the hidden input fields on the forms.
+* Internationalized the formatting of numbers used throughout the plugin so users in different countries will see numbers formatted according to their local customs.
+This will show in the blocked spam stats on the dashboard, spam counter widgets, and in the blocked comments log.
+* Updated the spam filters.

 = 1.8.1 =
 *released 03/11/15*